purduesigbots/pros-docs/content/tutorials/libraries.md

 	@echo Need to zip $(TEMPLATE)
 ```

-You should change the first several values as needed.
+You should change `LIBNAME`, `VERSION`, `TEMPLATEFILES`, and `TEMPLATEOBJS` to fit your project.

-In the project's makefile, add the following lines to around line 14:
+In the project's Makefile, add the following line to line 14:

 ```
 -include $(ROOT)/template.mk
 ```

-Then to build the library, run `make library`.
+Then to build the library, run `pros make library`.